-The purpose of the proposed project is to provide a fast, reliable, safe, and convenient transit ride in the Metro Rail Expansion Corridor.
-This will link established and emerging activity centers along the existing Metro Rail Line in the City of Buffalo with existing and emerging activity centers in the Towns of Amherst and Tonawanda.
-The project will better serve existing rail and bus riders, attract new transit patrons, improve connections to/from Buffalo, Amherst, and Tonawanda and support redevelopment and other economic development opportunities.
-Importantly, it will serve to improve livability by increasing mobility and accessibility in communities throughout the project corridor.
-The project will:
+The purpose of the proposed project is to provide a fast, reliable, safe, and convenient transit ride in the Metro Rail Expansion c orridor, linking established and emerging activity centers along the existing Metro Rail Line in Buffalo with existing and emerging activity centers in Amherst and Tonawanda.
+The Proposed Action would better serve existing rail and bus riders, attract new transit patrons, improve connections to/from Buffalo, Amherst, and Tonawanda and support redevelopment and other economic development opportunities.
+Additionally, the Proposed Action would improve livability by increasing mobility and accessibility in communities throughout the Proposed Action corridor.
+The Proposed Action would:

-- Serve increased travel demand generated by new development in downtown Buffalo and in Amherst and Tonawanda.
+- Serve increased travel demand generated by new development in downtown Buffalo and Amherst .

-- Provide high-quality transit service to and from key activity centers in the Metro Rail Expansion Corridor by providing a time-efficient transit option connecting and serving key destinations in the corridor (University at Buffalo (UB) campuses, Buffalo Niagara Medical Campus (BNMC), the Buffalo central business district (CBD), business parks, the Buffalo waterfront, among others).
+- Provide high-quality transit service to and from key activity centers in the Proposed Action c orridor by providing a time-efficient transit option connecting and serving key destinations in the corridor (University at Buffalo campuses, Buffalo Niagara Medical Campus , the Buffalo central business district , business parks, the Buffalo waterfront, among others).